-The fraudster sent a copy of his Malaysian passport, utilized the name of a real Missouri trucking company, a real insurance company based in Canada, signed a retainer with the firm and sent a letter claiming to be an adjustor from that company.
-He even had a person pose as an agent from the insurance company.
+The fraudster sent a copy of his Malaysian passport, utilized the name of a real Missouri trucking company, a real insurance company based in Canada, signed a retainer with the firm, and sent a letter claiming to be an adjustor from that company.
+He even had a person posing as an agent from the insurance company.

 The local bank received the check and wire transfer instructions to a person in Korea.
 The attorney’s bank, before presenting the check to the bank the check was drawn on, forwarded the funds to a bank in Korea.
-The majority of the funds were in the attorney’s trust account and part of the funds were part of the attorney’s overdraft protect.
-The amount of the money forwarded was USD 350,000.
+The majority of the funds were in the attorney’s trust account and part of the funds were part of the attorney’s overdraft protection.

 A simpler but equally devious scam has recently been sweeping attorneys’ trust accounts in Hawaii.